By Nicholas Spiller

 But just maybe, now that Messi has surpassed Cesar Rodriguez as the club’s all time goal scoring leader (at the astoundingly low age of 24!), perhaps the young Argentine will feel the need to take his amazing soccer skills somewhere else and take on a new challenge in another country maybe.

-So the hypothetical question we all ask is, where would Messi go?
-And how would Messi do there?
+So the hypothetical question we all ask is, where would Messi go and play?
+And how would Messi do at a different soccer club?

 1. Manchester City – What if the Blues hit a roadblock and their owner decides to throw a billion dollars at Barcelona to woo Messi to England?
 He could link up with Mario Balotelli, Samir Nasri, and David Silva in their quest to dethrone Man United as the northern champs of England.
 I don’t think it would work.
 First, England is cold, and the players are very physical.
 What if Messi gets a shattered fibula away at Charlton Athletic in a December Carling Cup match, and his grand career is in jeopardy?
 Additionally, the fact that Man City is such a super buyer should make any player hesitant to move there.
 Messi might actually find competition for time from new stars like Neymar or Eden Hazard, especially if he has a tough time adapting to the English game.
 Therefore, there’ no way he would risk such a move no matter how much money they gave him.
 Plus, there’s another Argentine who’s had some troubles at the club getting along with the manager.